 - Adjust video quality

-- View speaker stats (how long an user has been in the room)
+- View speaker stats (how long users have been in the room)

 Once you finish your Moodle video conference, click the red phone icon at the bottom to close the Jitsi meeting.